wutangpaul/react-parcel-template/README.md

 ## What does it do?

-A react starter project using parcel.
+A simple react starter project using parcel.

 Featuring
 - ReactJS